Flat cycles in the homology of \Gamma \SL(m,R)/SO(m): Introduction

 \subsection{Acknowledgements}

-We thank Benson Farb for encouraging this project and for his constant enthusiasm in every aspect of mathematics.
-We would like to thank Juan Souto for asking the first author whether maximal periodic flats in locally symmetric spaces give interesting homology and for suggesting that intersections might be resolved by passing to finite covers.
-We would like to thank Wouter van Limbeek for pointing out that $\GL_2\R$ is not the same thing as $\SL_2\R\times\R$ making the paper twice as long.
-We would like to thank Cesar Lozano for explaining complex enumerative geometry to us (which motivated Proposition \ref{projective2}).
-We would also like to thank Strom Borman, Hyomin Choi, Jim Fowler, and Dave Witte-Morris for talking to us.
-We would like to thank Tom Church and Shmuel Weinberger for their support during the process of finishing up this paper and making it public.
-The second author is grateful to John Boller and Diane Herrman for giving {\it her}\footnote{Emphasis added to avoid confusion experienced by referees of the second author's previous papers.} a quarter off teaching, during which this project started.
+We would like to thank Juan Souto for asking the first author whether maximal periodic flats in locally symmetric spaces give interesting homology and for suggesting that intersections might be resolved by passing to finite covers, Wouter van Limbeek for pointing out that $\GL_2\R$ is not the same thing as $\SL_2\R\times\R$ (making the paper significantly longer), and Cesar Lozano for explaining complex enumerative geometry (which motivated Proposition \ref{projective2}).